Chair Airlines

-Chair Airlines AG, branded as chair and formerly named Germania Flug, is a Swiss airline headquartered in Glattbrugg in Greater Zurich and based at Zürich Airport.
+Chair Airlines AG, branded as chair and formerly named Germania Flug, is a Swiss airline headquartered in Glattbrugg in Greater Zurich and based at Zurich Airport.

 History

 Germania Flug

 The airline was founded in August 2014, in cooperation with the German airline Germania (which also lent its corporate design) and Swiss leisure company Hotelplan, with the aim to operate leisure charter flights using the brand HolidayJet.
 Following the inaugural flight on 26 March 2015, for the summer of 2015, Germania Flug operated from Zürich to 17 leisure destinations in Europe and North Africa.
 It was planned to continue operating the same for the winter of 2015/2016.

 However, from November 2015, Germania Flug stopped its collaboration with HolidayJet and has operated solely under its own brand name since then.
 In summer 2016, Germania Flug operated scheduled flights around Europe, Turkey, Lebanon, and North Africa.
 In addition to this, it served Pristina and Skopje on behalf of virtual airline Air Prishtina.